Hprairie/finetune-clip/README.md

 Running Benchmarking on local logs will infer how to construct the model.
 Otherwise, just specify model specifics when calling the benchmarking script.

 ## Adding New Finetuning Methods
-Go to `finetune.configure_finetune` in order to add a new method to finetune clip models.
+Go to `finetune.configure_finetune` to add a new method to finetune clip models.
 Currently the following methods are supported.

 - LoRA